carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 ("watching") your lesson repository to get email alerts about new issues, PRs, and other activity on your lesson.
 You can `@` mention an individual Maintainer, your lesson team (see list of team names here), and / or your Curriculum Advisory Committee (list of teams here) to ensure that the appropriate person sees your message.
-Feel free also to `@` The Carpentries Curriculum Team (Toby Hodges, Erin Becker, François Michonneau, Zhian Kamvar, Michael Culshaw-Maurer) using `@ ????` and the Maintainer Community Lead, Daniel Chen, using `@ ????`.
+Feel free also to `@` The Carpentries Curriculum Team (Toby Hodges, Erin Becker, François Michonneau, Zhian Kamvar, Michael Culshaw-Maurer) using `@staff-curriculum` and the Maintainer Community Lead, Daniel Chen, using `@chendaniely`.

+> ## Tagging in the Curriculum Team
+> To tag in the curriculum team on any repository hosted in one of the official lesson program GitHub organisations
+> (Data Carpentry, Library Carpentry, Software Carpentry), use `@staff-curriculum`.
+On The Carpentries GitHub org,
+> the team name is `@core-team-curriculum`.
+We are working on reconciling team names across GitHub organisations.
+{: .callout}

 We also highly recommend subscribing to the [Maintainer RFC (request for comments) repository](https://github.com/carpentries/maintainer-RFCs/).
 This repository is